bolderbrush10/SearchlightAssault/README.md

 0. No mechanism in the API to blacklist units from being attacked (except in very narrow cases)
-0. Unsophisticated technique to "fire" the spotlight effect when no enemies present by creating a dummy entity in a dummy force (turtle) and a dummy spotlight in its own dummy force to shoot at the turtle
+0. Unsophisticated technique to "fire" the spotlight effect when no enemies present by creating a dummy entity in a dummy force (turtle)

 ###File Guide: